 The key takeaway for this article is that any call center manager looking to increase productivity and optimize the call center’s overall performance must take call center KPIs and related call center metrics seriously.

 Granted, it can be frustrating to know where to start considering there are many KPIs, including outbound call center metrics, inbound call center metrics, operational call center metrics, and customer relations call center metrics.
 A great place to start is to implement the 17 aforementioned KPIs and make necessary adjustments to fit your operations and goals.

-Furthermore, keep in mind that the effectiveness of a call center metric is only as good as the contact center software you are using.
-So, invest in a system that displays the top metrics automatically.
+Furthermore, keep in mind that the effectiveness of a call center metric is only as good as the cloud phone systems you’re using, so be sure to invest in one that displays the top metrics automatically.